litixsoft/karma-mocha-reporter/README.md

     $ npm run demo

 ## Release History
+### v1.2.3
+* Set property success to `true` when a test is skipped.
+Prevents wrong output in the failure summary

 ### v1.2.2
 * Update error message when diff output is enabled and the required modules are missing